pingcap/docs/glossary.md

 ### DDL

-Data Definition Language (DDL) is the part of the SQL standard that deals with creating, modifying and deleting tables and other objects.
+Data Definition Language (DDL) is the part of the SQL standard that deals with creating, modifying and deleting tables, indexes, columns and other objects.

 ### DM